Skip to content

 WebView data monitoring requires integrating the Web Monitoring SDK on the accessed page.

-Android supports only offline packaging and uni mini programs
+Android only supports offline packaging and uni mini programs

 var guanceModule = uni.requireNativePlugin("GCUniPlugin-MobileAgent");